VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 {% assign slideCounter = slideCounter | plus: 1 %}
 {% include slideshow.html imgLink="wrath4.jpg;wrath5.jpg;wrath6.jpg;wrath7.jpg" imgDesc="Place <em>Sir Grinnaux</em> North;Dive marker goes opposite of him, everyone spread around <em>King Thordan</em>;The players with <strong>Altar Flare</strong> and <strong>Liquid Heaven</strong> bait them away from <em>Sir Grinnaux</em>, the rest moves under him;<strong>Thunderstruck</strong> players spread North while the group stack South" slideNumber=slideCounter %}

 *King Thordan* is now targetable and will cast **Ancient Quaga**, remember that his damages are buffed so mitigate accordingly.
-Followed by **Heavenly Heel** into triple **Ascalon's Might**, swap Tanks to cover the busters or have a Tank invuln through.
+Followed by **Heavenly Heel** into triple **Ascalon's Might**, swap Tanks to cover the busters or have a Tank with his invulnerability.
 He will summon his Knights once again and cast **Death of the Heavens**.

 <a id='SDeathOfTheHeavens'></a>*Sir Gerrique* will appear at a random cardinal and his position will be considered as North for the rest of the mechanic.
 Split in two groups of 4, Tanks/Healers to the left and DPS to the right and form a North/South line .
 Then 4 random players will get a <span class='speDebuff'>Doom</span> debuff.
 Based on the number of <span class='speDebuff'>Doom</span> on each side, take the following positions:

 + 2/2 (aka 2 <span class='speDebuff'>Doom</span> on each sides):
-  + The Northmost <span class='speDebuff'>Doom</span> move to the North intercardinal spot while the Southmost <span class='speDebuff'>Doom</span> move to the East/West cardinal on the stone ring.
+  + The Northernmost <span class='speDebuff'>Doom</span> move to the North intercardinal spot while the Southernmost <span class='speDebuff'>Doom</span> move to the East/West cardinal on the stone ring.
-  + The Northmost without debuff move to the East/West spot along the edge while the Southmost without debuff move to the South intercardinal spot.
+  + The Northernmost without debuff move to the East/West spot along the edge while the Southernmost without debuff move to the South intercardinal spot.
 + 3/1 (aka 3 <span class='speDebuff'>Doom</span> on one side and 1 <span class='speDebuff'>Doom</span> on the other side):
   + Side with 3 <span class='speDebuff'>Doom</span>: The player without the debuff stands at the cardinal along the edge.
     The 3 players with <span class='speDebuff'>Doom</span> stand at the North and South intercardinal along the edge and the cardinal on the stone ring.